Date of birth

 The midfielder, a product of the Villans’ Academy, started his career as a schoolboy with Crystal Palace.

-Johnson, born in Kingston, Jamaica, captained Villa to the Premier Academy Group B title and he received a flavour of the first team setup as an unused substitute in a 2-1 League Cup victory over Burnley in January 2011 during Gerard Houllier’s time in charge at Villa Park.
+Johnson, born in Kingston, Jamaica, captained Villa to the Premier Academy Group B title and he received a flavour of the first team setup as an unused substitute in a 2-1 League Cup victory over Burnley in January 2011.

-In August 2014, Johnson joined Chesterfield on a three month loan playing 13 times for the Spirites, including being instrumental at Deepdale when the visitors came from three goals down to draw 3-3.
+In August 2014, Johnson joined Chesterfield on a three-month loan, playing 13 times for the Spireites, and he was instrumental at Deepdale when the visitors came from three goals down to draw 3-3.

 Another brief loan spell in League One with Oldham Athletic followed before Johnson’s permanent move to Deepdale where he signed a two-and-a-half year deal.

-It’s an unlikely coincidence that after suffering defeat in his first Preston match, the Lilywhites lost only one of the next 22 Johnson featured in.
+It’s no coincidence that after suffering defeat in his first North End match, the Lilywhites lost only one of the next 22 Johnson featured in as they went on to achieve promotion.

-The 2015/16 season was another successful campaign for the midfielder, ending the season as North End’s top scorer.
+The 2015/16 season was another successful campaign for the midfielder, ending the season as North End’s top scorer with nine goals in all competitions.

 During the 2016/17 campaign, Johnson went on to make 44 appearances in all competitions, scoring four goals.